Ecommerce packaging: The ultimate guide

 Cardboard boxes

-Corrugated cardboard boxes are still the eCommerce packaging of choice for much of the industry.
+Corrugated cardboard boxes are the standard choice for much of the industry.
 Cardboard is sturdy, doesn’t add much to your package’s weight, and is recyclable.

 eCommerce packaging